What is Adware?

 Adware can be safe for users and a valid business advertisement-supported software.

 However, not all adware programs are genuine.
-Some are manipulative and open door for malicious activities.
+Some are manipulative and open doors for malicious activities.

 Developers create adware for advertising other software to earn money.